ZOA’s approach in shelter is holistic and based on the following themes:

-- Shelter assistance is beneficiary based focusing on the interest and protection of the people involved.
+- We focus on the interest and protection of the people involved.
 This means that the support is tailored to the needs of women, girls, boys and men and that the affected population is involved in decision-making and implementation.

-ZOA shelter assistance is flexible and adjusted to the context.
+ZOA's shelter assistance is flexible and adjusted to the context.
 The type of damage caused by the disaster will be assessed as well as activities required to repair or replace existing or damaged homes and structures.
 Additional important factors are social and climatic conditions and the scale of the disaster.
-Furthermore, it is important to be conflict sensitive in terms of support given so that distribution or construction activities are not increasing the existing conflict or context situation
+Furthermore, it is important to be conflict sensitive in terms of support given so that distribution or construction activities are not increasing the existing conflict or context situation.

 Building back better, with local materials

-The ZOA assistance in emergencies and recovery-phase ranges from tents, tools and materials to cash assistance for either the affected people or their host families.
-Preferably, the construction of shelters is made from local available construction materials using traditional building techniques which can be easily improved and repaired by beneficiaries themselves.
-Furthermore, the are often better adapted to local climatological conditions and benefits the local economy.
+ZOA's assistance in emergencies and recovery-phase aid ranges from tents, tools and materials to cash assistance for either the affected people or their host families.
+Preferably, shelters are made with locally available construction materials using traditional building techniques.
+This way, the houses can be easily improved and repaired by beneficiaries themselves.
+Furthermore, the houses are often better adapted to local climatological conditions and its construction benefits the local economy.

-ZOA works in areas and countries which are prone to earthquakes, cyclones and flooding’s.
-Often houses are poorly built ignoring the local building regulations and situated on hazardous places like hillsides or flood plains.
 After natural disasters, ZOA works with authorities and communities to identify shelter risks and vulnerabilities with the goal of preparing for a future potential disaster and introduce mitigating measures to minimize the impact.
-This Disaster Risk Reduction approach increases the ability of communities to “ build back better” by introducing disaster resistant technologies such as earthquake resistant houses and improved awareness of the local risks and hazards
+This disaster risk reduction approach increases the ability of communities to “ build back better”.
+It introduces technologies such as earthquake resistant houses and improved awareness of the local risks and hazards.